yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Power_Management/pm_wakeup_sources.rst

         `wakeup-source <https://www.kernel.org/doc/Documentation/devicetree/bindings/power/wakeup-source.txt>`__
         property describes devices which have wakeup capability.

-   5. To confirm that gpio_keys can wakeup the system from Deep Sleep or MCU Only mode, check :file:`/proc/interrupts` for the label:
+   5. To confirm that gpio_keys can wakeup the system from DeepSleep or MCU Only mode, check :file:`/proc/interrupts` for the label:

       .. code-block:: console